UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

 * If all functions sharing some mutable data can be run on the same event queue, then races can be avoided
 * Functions that are non-re-entrant do not need locks if only run on the same event queue
-* Function pointers and closures are another technique for extending and customising functionality.
-A call-back mechanism is a useful way to add 'hooks' into your software design.
-Care needs to be exercised about which thread a function is run on.
+* Using call-backs is another technique for extending and customising functionality.
+Care needs to be exercised about which thread a call-back (function pointer or closure) is run on.
+* Closures are difficult to understand, so be aware that even if you understand them, others may not.
+The capturing behaviour in particular may be unfamiliar to many people.
+Remember to comment your code.

 ---

 [Back to Contents](README.md)